yyou22/Traffic_Sign_Data_Preparation/README.md

 # Preparing Data

-For this to work, you need to use GTSRB Data Preop.ipynb
+For this to work, you need to use GTSRB Data Prep.ipynb

 You need to first unzip all the data you need